perlaruizaviles/farandula/demos/java-server/README.md

 - `Return` This name is used to indicate the date and time parameters necesaries for the round trip availability search
    _example_: `returnDates`, `returnTimes`

+- `One Way` This name is used to make reference a trip with only one departing airport and one arrival airport with just one departing date.

+- `Round Trip` This name is used to make reference a trp with the same features than the previous trip, but it must be aggregated the returning date and time

+- `Multi City` This name is used to make reference a trip with multiple departing airports and arrival airports which make pair between them.
+For each pair of airports there are a departing date and time.
+There are no return dates or times on this concept.

 ### Models
 Here are described the nomenclarute for the models contained on the project